steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * I understand that the immediate action is a revert of the PR until addressed.
 * I will collaborate with others to identify and replicate the problem.
 * If a fix is needed in our code, I will collaborate on fixing the issue including writing automated/manual tests, and running them
 * If the regression is in AWS code, I will file the AWS issue.
-Furthermore, if I'm an AWS engineer: file an internal one.
+  Furthermore, if I'm an AWS engineer: file an internal one and emphasise to the SDK team that this matters to you
 * If a workaround is needed to fix the SDK problem, I will collaborate with others to design and implement the workaround.

 The key point here is to